zionnewbie/i3-ubuntu/README.md

 - If Polybar or Compton fails, check `~/.xsession-errors`.
 - For display issues, re-run `arandr` and update startup scripts.
 - Missing fonts or icons?
 Install additional packages as needed.
+- You can use this to learn or understand stuff but this project itself is not perfect.

 ---